 A luscious and intense chocolate tart studded with raspberries.
-The crust is crisp and the truffle filling is smooth and sweetly tart from the berries.
-It is sophisticated enough to serve at a dinner party but can also be made into individual tartlets.
+The crust is crisp, and the truffle filling is smooth and sweetly tart from the berries.
+It is sophisticated enough to serve at a dinner party and can be made into individual tartlets.

 It has few ingredients, so use the best quality you can afford.